MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/Manage/Authoring-Automation-Runbooks.md

 -   [Editing a Runbook](Editing-a-Runbook.md)

-    Details on how to edit a runbook once itâ€™s created.
+    Details on how to edit a runbook once it’s created.

 -   [Publishing a Runbook](Publishing-a-Runbook.md)